datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 the travel, food and accomodation of the instructors.
 The details of how you will reimburse the instructors needs to be established when the workshop is scheduled.

-*&ast; 50% of workshop coordination fees for for-profit organizations go towards supporting workshops in areas with financial need.*
+50% of workshop coordination fees for for-profit organizations go towards supporting workshops in areas with financial need.*